Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 > This is an example of a **positive feedback loop**: greater vegetation, greater evapotranspiration, greater precipitation, greater vegetation... etc.

 In terms of the other stores aside from the biosphere, the atmosphere with high temperatures supports high absoltue and relative humidity, allowing for it to hold more water.
-The weather systems in the Amazon rainforest is largely convectional, with some advection from
+The weather systems in the Amazon rainforest is largely convectional, with some advection from the Atlantic pushing air westwards towards the Andes, where orographic lift may occur, or pushes the air to the south-east.

 ### Carbon in the rainforest